What is Dyslexia?

 - Mixed Laterality (hand, eye, foot patterns of dominance)

 Understanding the 13 characteristics of Dyslexia & how it manifests in the learning venue, what Dyslexia is NOT, and what action steps to take if Dyslexia is suspected are all important to the diagnostic and prescriptive piece in the remedial process.
 Providing the scaffolding students with Dyslexia need to find optimal success is best teaching practices.
-The Orton Gillingham Approach not only provides this support, but it is the seminal approach that is research-based & proven effective to unlock the door to language acquisition for the population with Dyslexia.
+The Orton Gillingham Approach not only provides this support, but it is the seminal approach that is evidenced-based to unlock the door to language acquisition for the population with Dyslexia.

 Keep doing what you are doing because the world needs what only you have to offer!